Debitsuccess/debitsuccess-api/docs/Introduction/2-Authentication.md

 *******

-**JWT Token validation**  _JSON Web Token (JWT) is an open standardthat defines a compact and self-contained way for securely transmitting information between parties as a JSON object._  _This information can be verified and trusted because it is digitally signed.
+**JWT Token validation**  _JSON Web Token (JWT) is an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object._  This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with theHMACalgorithm) or a public/private key pair usingRSA._ We will be using RSA to sign the token.
 RS256 (RSA Signature with SHA-256) is an asymmetric algorithm, and it uses a public/private key pair: the identity server provider has a private (secret) key used to generate the signature, and the consumer of the JWT gets a public key to validate the signature.
-Since the public key, as opposed to the private key, doesn't need to be kept secured, the identity server makes it easily available for consumers to obtain from the [https://oc-test.debitsuccess.com/identity/.well-known/openid-configuration/jwks](https://oc-test.debitsuccess.com/identity/.well-known/openid-configuration/jwks) URL.To read more about JWT tokens please visit[https://jwt.io/introduction/](https://jwt.io/introduction/)
+Since the public key, as opposed to the private key, doesn't need to be kept secured, the identity server makes it easily available for consumers to obtain from the [https://oc-test.debitsuccess.com/identity/.well-known/openid-configuration/jwks](https://oc-test.debitsuccess.com/identity/.well-known/openid-configuration/jwks) URL.To read more about JWT tokens please visit [https://jwt.io/introduction/](https://jwt.io/introduction/)